sg-s/xolotl/docs/tutorials/start-here.md

 Download [xolotl here](https://github.com/sg-s/xolotl/releases/download/latest/xolotl.mltbx) and drag the downloaded file (`xolotl.mltbx`) onto your MATLAB workspace.
 MATLAB should automatically open a prompt asking you if you want to install it.

+!!! note
+    There are other ways to install xolotl.
+For example, you can download via git.
+[Instructions here](https://xolotl.readthedocs.io/en/master/how-to/install-configure/#using-git)

 Then we need to install a C/C++ compiler, and get MATLAB to work with that.
 Follow these instructions based on your operating system:

 ## Installing a compiler